A Round History of Square Recorders

 A second 15th-century depiction of a square-profile recorder can be found in a copy of Christine de Pisan’s L’Epître d’Othéa (ca 1406), namely Midas Judging the Contest Between Pan and Apollo, an illumination by the Master of the Epistle of Othéa (F 606, f.
 14r.)

-A third 15th-century square-profile recorder is clutched in the hands of a grinning monkey sitting on a drum in an anonymous stone relief in the cloister of the Monastery of San Juan de Los Reyes, Toledo.
+A third 15th-century square-profile recorder is clutched in the hands of a grinning ape sitting on a drum in an anonymous stone relief in the cloister of the Monastery of San Juan de Los Reyes, Toledo.
 A notable feature of this version is the placement of finger holes for each hand on adjacent faces of the body of the instrument.

 Note that the artists in all four of these medieval depictions seem perfectly capable of rendering curved surfaces and edges where they wished to.